-This experiment result is influenced by several factors.
+This experiment shows that the system is not running well.
 This is due to various factors.
 The first factor is that less data is used for this deep learning method.
 The data used is only 1480 tweets, this is due to the limited data collection time.
 This is because when crawling data through the tweet archive feature on the google spreadsheet, it can only retrieve 100 tweets per crawl.
 The next factor is the data used between negative data and positive data is not balanced.
-In the tests carried out, it was shown that the system was negative when classifying test tweets because 92% of the total tweet data that mentions the official accounts @IndosatCare and @myXLCare was labeled negative the system was learning it could not represent data that was labeled positive.
+In the tests carried out, it was shown that the system was negative when classifying test tweets because 92% of the total tweet data that mentions the official accounts @IndosatCare @myXLCare was labeled negative the system was learning it could not represent data that was labeled positive.
 Unlike the mention of @Telkomsel which has a balanced amount of positive and negative data.